 The review team will be JES, CA and HH.
-Two reviewers (JES and CA) will independently screen the titles and abstracts of retrieved studies against the inclusion/exclusion criteria.
+Two reviewers (JES and CA) will independently screen the titles and abstracts of retrieved studies against the inclusion/ exclusion criteria.
 If there is any disagreement between the two reviewers, a third reviewer will be involved to reach a decision.
 If there is not enough information provided in the titles and abstracts to know if it should be included, the full texts will be screened.
-In the next step of article selection, the full texts will be screened by both reviewers, and a third reviewer will be involved if there is any disagreement.
+In the next step of article selection, the full texts will be involved if there is any disagreement.
 The reference lists of included articles will be checked for relevant research, and the citations of included research articles will be entered into Google Scholar to check for any new or relevant data.
 We have included the Cochrane Database of Systematic Reviews so that the reference lists of review articles can be checked to ensure relevant articles are captured.